ilopezfr/Self-Driving-Car-Engineering/README.md

 ---
 ## Term 1
-Focuses on applying machine learning to automotive tasks: deep learning, convolutional neural networks, support vector machines, and computer vision.
+Focuses on applying Deep Learning and Computer Vision to automotive tasks:

 #### [P1 - Detecting Lane Lines](CarND-P01-Detecting-Lane-Lines)
 - Implementation of a simple lane detector using OpenCV.